 Your host family must be comprised of at least one parent and one child under the age of 18 who is living at home.
 The child must be registered at the family's address.
 If the parents of the child do not live together and you have agreed to live intermittently at both parents’ homes, then each parent must draw up an individual au pair contract with you, and each parent must also meet the conditions for being a host family.
 If you are not to live intermittently at two divorced parents' homes, but only with one of the parents, then this parent can be a host family provided that there a child under 18 is registered at the address

 Normally, at least one parent must be a Danish citizen in order that your host family can introduce you to the Danish language and culture.
-However, this does not apply if the parents are EU citizens residing in Denmark under the EU regulations on free movement, or if they are foreign nationals who have lived in Denmark for a long time and have a strong attachment to Denmark
+However, this does not apply if the parents are EU/EEA or Swiss citizens residing legally in Denmark, or if they are foreign nationals who have lived in Denmark for a long time and have a strong attachment to Denmark

-Your host family may not receive public assistance as their primary means of support under the terms of the Active Social Policy Act.
-They must declare this by signing a statement in the application form
+At the point of application, your host family may not receive public assistance as their primary means of support under the terms of the Active Social Policy Act.
+They must declare this by signing a statement in the application form.
+However, they are allowed to have received certain types of financial aid

 Other conditions and terms

-You and your host family must fill in and sign the au pair contract developed by the Danish Agency for Labour Retention and International Recruitment.
-The contract is part of the application form
+You and your host family must fill in and sign the au pair contract developed by the Danish Agency for International Recruitment and Integration.
+The contract is part of the application form and must be filled in when completing the application.
+Among other things, it must be stated during which hours you are to carry out household chores

 You should assume a role as a member of the family.
 This means that you should contribute to the household by carrying out chores related to the family's daily housekeeping, such as babysitting, cleaning and washing clothes.
 Consequently, you may not take on responsibilities related to personal care or sick care of adult members of the host family

-You are entitled to your own bedroom in the family's home.
+You are entitled to your own bedroom in the family's home during your entire stay.
 In addition to your bedroom, the host family must also have a common living room, as well as one bedroom for every two people registered at the residence.
 If the host family’s building is occupied by several families, there may only be calculated two members of the same family per bedroom.
 Both the common living room and all bedrooms must be approved for living in and must be registered in the Housing Register BBR (Bygnings- og Boligsregistret)

 Your host family may not have other au pairs besides you.
 However, a new au pair is allowed to train with the host family prior to their predecessor's departure for up to 14 days